Abused Wolves And Troubled Teens Find Solace In Each Other

 When the kids listen to the stories of the wolves, they often hear their own stories, says Teo Alfero, founder of Wolf Connection.
 "These wolves and wolf-dogs come from abuse, neglect and mistreatment.
 And the youth we serve come from abuse, neglect, mistreatment and abandonment."

 The wolf Charlie gravitates to is Koda, who had been abused and chained to a pole as a roadside attraction in Alaska.
-Charlie shifts in his chair.
-"And I feel how Koda feels."
+"And I feel how Koda feels," Charlie says.

-Over the course of the eight-week program, the teens interact closely with the wolves and wolf-dogs, forming a strong bond, according to program leader Amanda Beer.
+Over the course of the eight-week program, the teens interact closely with the wolves and wolf-dogs, forming a strong bond, according to Beer.
 They begin to believe that if the wolves can heal, so can they.
 "They start standing up straighter," she says.
 "They come in with a smile and maybe even a hug or they laugh and tell you a story.
 We watch them transition."

 Those positive social and emotional outcomes were the subject of two studies conducted by Claremont Graduate University.
 They found that the teens grew in self-reflection and insight as well as in the ability to open up and trust others.
-Researcher Piper Grandjean Targos says that as part of the evaluation, they also spoke with teachers who reported an increase in positive social behavior in the classroom from turning in their homework and attending classes, to reacting more appropriately to conflict.
+Researcher Piper Grandjean Targos says that as part of the evaluation, they also spoke with teachers who reported an increase in positive social behavior in the classroom, from turning in their homework and attending classes to reacting more appropriately to conflict.

 Learning to trust